vbotka/ansible-freebsd-pf/README.md

 If you lock yourself out of the remote host the above commands will disable the firewall in 2 minutes.
 You might want to run these commands always when you experiment with the firewall.
-Now enable the firewall
+Now, enable the firewall

 ```bash